MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-objects/create-an-attribute-object.md

 This workflow sample demonstrates how to create an attribute object through the Modeling service.

-You want to create a "Subcategory" attribute object under the Public Objects folder in the Strategy Tutorial project.
-The folder object ID of the attribute is `98FE182C2A10427EACE0CD30B6768258` in the Strategy Tutorial project.
+You want to create a "Subcategory" attribute object under the Public Objects folder in the MicroStrategy Tutorial project.
+The folder object ID of the attribute is `98FE182C2A10427EACE0CD30B6768258` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info